RetrievalToolbox/EMIT-retrieval/README.md

 3. An reduced EMIT L1B file, which has been stripped of most valid scenes, apart from a small section which contains a visible CH4 plume.
 The granule is originally `EMIT_L1B_RAD_001_20230612T162103_2316311_006.nc` and can be downloaded from [NASA's Earthdata catalogue](https://www.earthdata.nasa.gov/data/catalog/lpcloud-emitl1brad-001).

 > [!WARNING]
 > This is a demonstration only intended to show how **RetrievalToolbox** can be used to implement a gas retrieval for hyperspectral imaging instruments, such as NASA's EMIT.
 The retrieval algorithm demonstrated here is **not** a fully-tested application.
 The inferred methane and carbon dioxide concentrations are not accurate, no bias correction or validation against either ground-truths or other retrieval products has been done.
+For example, the treatment of the surface is far too simplistic to reliably work for spectral windows that are as wide as the ones used in this demo.

 ## Requirements